 Junk drawer batteries pose a fire hazard.
 Who knew?

-Last November, a P.E.I. couple was awoken when a smoke detector went off in their home.
+In November, 2018, a P.E.I. couple was awoken when a smoke detector went off in their home.
 They discovered smoke pouring from a kitchen drawer, where extra household batteries had been left.
 Apparently, the male ends of the batteries had touched, creating enough heat to set some dish towels on fire.